 (FYI: I use “she” a lot when referring to publicists because the vast majority are women (no offense to the men in my field!))

 You know that old saying that no one should work harder for your career than you?
-That’s true—but a good music publicist will save you a ton of work by leveraging her contacts and relationships.
+That’s true—but a good music publicist will save you a ton of time by leveraging her contacts and relationships.
 Success in the music industry is based on knowing (and impressing!) the right people, and this is what publicists excel at.
 Forming genuine relationships takes time, and a good publicist will be able to use her hard-won contacts to get you exposure that would otherwise take you months (or years) to get by yourself.
 She will also know how to use outside tools that can be helpful such as submithub.

 A good music publicist will help you establish your brand, and create a ‘signature story’ (that’s our term for a fabulous artist bio) that bloggers and journalists won’t be able to resist or forget.
 She will craft a compelling pitch for you, so you can effectively sell your story on social media, over email, in an elevator… anywhere!

-She will increase your name awareness to key media personas – music bloggers, podcasters, editors, music journalists, and tastemakers.
+Your publicist will increase your name awareness to key media personas – music bloggers, podcasters, editors, music journalists, and tastemakers.
 She does this through press releases, pitches, and by simply talking about you to the people who are most likely to pay attention to your music.
-The reason they’ll listen to her is because it’s coming from someone they know and trust is vouching for you.
+The reason they’ll listen to her is because it’s coming from someone they know and trust, who is vouching for you.
 That’s worth its weight in gold.

-If you tour, she can get you press in the areas where you are scheduled to play.
-Local press means more people in the audience!
-She can also find and invite writers, photographers and reviewers to the shows, which adds to the bandwagon effect.
+If you tour, she can get you press in the areas where you are scheduled to play, which means potentially bringing out more fans to your shows.
+She can also find and invite writers, photographers, and reviewers to the shows, which adds to the bandwagon effect.
 Meaning, that more people talking about, sharing, and posting about your show equals more of your fans who didn’t go feeling FoMo (and getting to the next show) and more of the fans who did go feeling like they’re a part of something special.

 As you see, hiring a publicist can be a fantastic step in your career.